 - Manage your entire environment together by projecting your existing non-Azure and/or on-premises resources into Azure Resource Manager.

 - Manage virtual machines, Kubernetes clusters, and databases as if they are running in Azure.

-- Use familiar Azure services and management capabilities, regardless of where they live.
+- Use familiar Azure services and management capabilities, regardless of where your resources live.

 - Continue using traditional ITOps while introducing DevOps practices to support new cloud native patterns in your environment.